auravila/DataScience-Capstone/README.md

 |                             **automl_settings|
 |                            )|

-*Note*: For this particular excercise I also executed another automl experiment with the featurization switch set to off, results were the same however took some extra time to complete, this was somehow expected due to having a clean dataset.
+*Note*: For this particular exercise I also executed another automl experiment with the featurization switch set to off, results were the same however took some extra time to complete, this was somehow expected due to having a clean dataset.
 This can be found in the otherRuns folder, filename: AutoMLnoFeat.ipynb notebook

 ### Results